What do Expedia, Salesforce, and Stripe have in common?

 “Increased innovation” is a rather lofty concept.
 So what exactly are you gaining from using external APIs (or opening yours to the world)?

-The three companies above illustrate three main business benefits of APIs:
+The three companies above illustrate three main benefits of API business strategy:

 - Reduce churn